impleri/media-libraries/readme.txt

 My suggestion to those who are having trouble is to open up the template (such as `archive-ml_product.php`) side-by-side with one of your standard theme templates, and make sure that the markup matches.

-= What is the difference between a review and a reading? =
+= What is the difference between a review and a usage? =

 The main difference is that a review only occurs one per product per user.
 A single user cannot write multiple reviews for the same product.
-However, a user can have multiple readings on multiple shelves (or the same shelf), but each of these will link to only one review.
-Additionally, readings do not have pages in the frontend.
+However, a user can have multiple usage on multiple shelves (or the same shelf), but each of these will link to only one review.
+Additionally, usage do not have pages in the frontend.
 They are listed on review and shelf pages.

 == Changelog ==